-If you have a topic or idea you would like us to consider for a future newsletter please email the idea to Sgt.
-Allan Willmore at allanw@dps.siu.edu.
+If you have a topic or idea you would like us to consider for a future newsletter please email the idea to Cpl.
+Carrie Keith at carries@dps.siu.edu.
+Questions submitted may be featured in future newsletters.
+The person submitting the question will not be identified.